 Short sellers may want to get written confirmation of the sale from their lender, along with a copy of the final settlement statement, in case future lenders have trouble distinguishing a short sale from foreclosure or have questions about amounts or dates.

-Someone with a foreclosure on their record generally needs to wait two to eight years before qualifying for a new mortgage.
+Someone with a foreclosure on their record generally needs to wait two to seven or more years before qualifying for a new mortgage, depending on what kind it is.

 Is the Deficiency Completely Forgiven?

-After a short sale, in some states, the lender can seek a personal judgment against the borrower to recover the deficiency amount.
-If a lender agrees to waive the deficiency, that provision must be included in the short sale agreement.
+After a short sale, in some states, the lender can seek a personal judgment against the borrower to recover the deficiency amount (the difference between the outstanding loan amount and the proceeds from the sale of the house).
+If a lender agrees to waive the deficiency, that provision must be included in the short sale agreement

 How a Short Sale Affects Buyers